 The DC State Fair is an agricultural, culinary, and artistic showcase of the District.
-Our main event will take place this fall (date and location still TBD), with a full day of competitions and other fun and educational activities for all ages.
+Our main event will take place this fall on September 12, 2015 at Old City Farm and Guild, with a full day of competitions and other fun and educational activities for all ages.
 You can join us for other events throughout the year, as well.

 How did this come about?
 DC is home to gardeners, cooks, bakers, photographers, artists–and yet we didn’t have a state fair to celebrate the home-grown talents of the District.
 In 2010, that all changed: The first-ever DC State Fair was held on August 28 of that year at the Columbia Heights Day festival.
 In following years, the Fair later was held at the Barracks Row Fall Festival.
 And in 2014, it was held at Old City Farm and Guild on September 21.
 See photos from last year’s Fair.